Margarita María Birriel Salcedo: Career

 Birriell was a scholarship recipient at the School for Advanced Studies in the Social Sciences in Paris where she did postdoctoral work.
 Since 1989, she is a tenured professor of Modern History at the Faculty of Philosophy and Letters of the University of Granada.
 She has received additional training at New Mexico State University and University of Essex.
 She has taught seminars and doctorate courses as a visiting professor at several national and foreign universities including at University of Oviedo, University of Helsinki, National University of Comahue, and National University of Luján.

-Birriel was part of the group of teachers that promoted the establishment of the Asociación Universitaria de Estudios de las Mujeres (AUDEM) ("University Association of Women's Studies"), of which she was president between 1993–1996.
-AUDEM provdied the synergy, facilitation, and coordination of the first plans for interdisciplinary research in this field.
+Birriel was part of the group of teachers that promoted the establishment of the Asociación Universitaria de Estudios de las Mujeres (AUDEM) ("University Association of Women's Studies"), of which she was president between 1993 and 1996.
+AUDEM provided the synergy, facilitation, and coordination of the first plans for interdisciplinary research in this field.
 She is a member of the Asociación Española de Historia de las Mujeres (AEIHM) ("Spanish Association of Women's History"), and she has been a member of numerous scientific committees.
 Birriell has served on advisory boards of various scientific journals including Chronica Nova: Revista de historia moderna de la Universidad de Granada, the Colección Feminae, and Arenal, Revista de Historia de las Mujeres.

-Between 1996–2000, she served as director of the Instituto de Estudios de la Mujer ("Institute of Women's Studies"), now the Instituto Universitario de Investigación de Estudios de las Mujeres y de Género ("University Research Institute for Women and Gender Studies") at the University of Granada, which coordinated management of the various ways one can understand gender research through a historical lens, the transfer of the Institute from the Faculty of Philosophy and Letters to its current headquarters in the Documentation Center, the coordination of the Institute and the Vice-Rector for Research within the University of Granada, and the international promotion of the Institute's work, especially within Europe and Latin America.
+Between 1996 and 2000, she served as director of the Instituto de Estudios de la Mujer ("Institute of Women's Studies"), now the Instituto Universitario de Investigación de Estudios de las Mujeres y de Género ("University Research Institute for Women and Gender Studies") at the University of Granada, which coordinated management of the various ways one can understand gender research through a historical lens, the transfer of the institute from the Faculty of Philosophy and Letters to its current headquarters in the Documentation Center, the coordination of the institute and the Vice-Rector for Research within the University of Granada, and the international promotion of the institute's work, especially within Europe and Latin America.

 Birriel is part of the research group of the Andalusian Research Plan HUM-603- Women's Studies, a consolidated group of women and gender studies professionals of an interdisciplinary nature, teaching in the Programa Oficial de Doctorado Estudios de las Mujeres, Discursos y Prácticas de Género of the University of Granada.
 She is also a professor responsible for Historiografía feminista of the Erasmus Mundus interuniversity European master's degree entitled Máster GEMMA en Estudios de Mujeres y Género.